Polish Road Signs and Road Markings

 The red octagonal STOP sign is universally recognised and requires a complete stop at junctions where it is placed.

 A circular blue sign with a red border and diagonal stripe means ‘No Parking’.
-A similar sign with a cross (two stripes) means ‘No Stopping’.
+A similar sign with a cross means ‘No Stopping’.

 One Way